Data last updated

 The time frame for this step is mainly dependent on how long it takes your installer to get it all finished and submitted.
 If you’re eager to get your panel system up and running immediately, just make sure to follow up with your installer to check on the progress of your paperwork.

-3. Ordering equipment: choosing the panels and inverters and getting your solar panel installation scheduled
+3. Ordering equipment: choosing the panels and inverters and getting your installation scheduled

 Now that you’re set up with the proper paperwork, your installer will be ready to place an equipment order through their primary distributor.
 At this point, you will have already decided on the equipment your system will include – that decision occurs before the contract sign.